 What Is Raku Pottery: Facts and Tips for Beginner Potters

 Raku pottery was traditionally made by firing the pottery in an open kiln.
-It has become popular around the world and is now produced in many countries, including America.
+It has become popular worldwide and is now produced in many countries, including America.

-Raku pottery refers to the kiln heated up much faster than Kiln firings.
-The potter removes the pottery while it has a molten orange glow and places it into a container with combustible materials like sawdust, for example.
+Raku pottery refers to kiln firings that heat up much faster than Kiln firings.
+The potter removes the pottery while it has a molten orange glow and places it in a container with combustible materials, such as sawdust.
 This process leaves behind unique colors and textures on the surface of the pottery.

 To learn more about Raku pottery, here are some facts, history, and tips for you: